messes2/ECE-385-Final-project/README.md

 Order to go in for implementation while running is

-1. Complete partial program setup shown in PDF
+1. Complete partial program setup shown in readme.PDF

 2. JTAG Programmer

-3.Nios ii Eclipse Flash programming
+3. Nios ii Eclipse Flash programming

-4.End the JTAG connection with Eclipse
+4. End the JTAG connection with Eclipse

 5. Run windowactivation.py